 What possibilities does additive manufacturing offer prototyping and manufacturing?

 With additive manufacturing, prototypes can be operated functionally and look realistic at the same time.
 Stratasys technologies provide either a simulation of properties or a direct printing of the same materials as end-use parts.
 In addition, 3D printed patterns can be created for rapid casting/layup of the end-use materials.
 This allows concept models to be built, where users can experience prototypes in full color with transparency and soft-touch features in a matter of hours.

 Plus, the manufacturing capabilities with additive manufacturing are extended, too.
 From casting patterns or prototype tooling for a range of molding applications to printing tough thermoplastics with good tolerances, there are several ways to save time and cost during manufacturing.
 The wide range of assembly-line tools make masking, drill guides and specialty fixtures simple to produce directly from CAD files.
 As a result, the end-use parts are printed with durable materials.

 Ready to learn more?
-Register for our webinar, Additive vs. Subtractive: How to Choose, on March 27th at 10:00 am EST.
+Watch our On-Demand Webinar, Additive vs. Subtractive: How to Choose.